 What Is Cognitive Behavioral Therapy?
 5 Definitions

-Before we begin discussing cognitive behavioral therapy, it is a good idea to define it first.
-Here are a few definitions of CBT from some different psychology organizations, and one traditional dictionary definition.
+Before we begin discussing Cognitive Behavioral Therapy, it is a good idea to define it first.
+Here are a few definitions of Cognitive Behavioral Therapy from some different psychology organizations, and one traditional dictionary definition.
 The following definitions of CBT are in no particular order.

 - According to the Mayo Clinic, CBT is “a common type of talk therapy (psychotherapy).
 You work with a mental health counselor (psychotherapist or therapist) in a structured way, attending a limited number of sessions.
 CBT helps you become aware of inaccurate or negative thinking so you can view challenging situations more clearly and respond to them in a more effective way.”

 - According to the Beck Institute, CBT is “a time-sensitive, structured, present-oriented psychotherapy directed toward solving current problems and teaching clients skills to modify dysfunctional thinking and behavior.”